 the people that is sitting in darkness saw a great light, and to those sitting in a region and shadow of Thantos— light arose to them.
 Matt.
 4:16 YLT

-To understand Matt 4:16 study and read my retranslation and commentary on Genesis.
 As the Christ and the Apostles taught that one can (and should) abode in Life, there is also the counterpart Death that one can equally abode in (1 Cor.
 3:22).
-A different word is used for perish in the NT and is sometimes put for being destroyed as in Luke 13:3, “No I say to you, but, if you all might repent not, you all indeed shall be destroyed [apollumi]” or in John 3:16.
+A different word is used for perish in the NT and is sometimes put for being destroyed as in Luke 13:3, “No I say to you, but, if you all might repent not, you all indeed will be destroyed [apollumi]” or in John 3:16.

 When Jesus “dies”, as recorded in Matt 27:50, the Greek says “And Jesus again having cried in a loud voice, sent out [aphiémi] the spirit.”
 Behold, though we read that Jesus was raised from the dead [nekros], we do not find any verse anywhere telling us that Jesus died.
 We find: